 After an introductory lecture, individual forms of television comedy will be discussed and analysed.
-Handouts represent a part of material needed for the course and you will be asked to make your own copies from a master copy provided by the lecturer via MS TEAMS.
+Handouts represent a part of material needed for the course and you will be asked to make your own copies from a master copy provided by the lecturer.